The Weissenhofsiedlung in Stuttgart exemplifies the modernist vision of a promising future through rational design principles; photo by Marcel Strauss

 If a letter must achieve visual balance and a well-constructed appearance, just mirroring it will not do the job.

-This genre offers a plethora of options, especially in the last decade with numerous variations.
+This genre offers many options, especially in the last decade, with countless variations.
 So, why create a new one?
-For me, it’s about approaching this genre with fresh enthusiasm, exploring its intricate details to uncover new possibilities.
-Without stepping too far outside my expertise here; maybe it’s my modernist quest in these post modern times to find the perfect construction of geometric letterforms.
-Or maybe, after 12 more years of experience in type design, I just enjoy revisiting this genre with more insight.
+For me, it’s about approaching this genre with new energy, looking closely at its intricate details to discover new possibilities.
+Without straying too far from my expertise, it might be my modernist quest in these post-modern times to find the ideal shape of geometric letterforms.
+Or perhaps, after 12 more years in type design, I just enjoy revisiting this genre with a deeper understanding.

 The Grotesque,

-published 1907, Venus Grotesk by Bauer Type Foundry
+published in 1907, Venus Grotesk by Bauer Type Foundry

 The Geometric Grotesque,